j-greig/greig/_posts/2013-09-16-frankensteining.md

 And because it is the visual that we are concerned with here, I don't think frankensteining is a good process to include in your graphic design workflow.

-As one <a href="http://www.usabilityfirst.com/glossary/frankensteining/">usability glossary</a> I found whilst researching this article puts it:&nbsp;</p>
+As one <a href="http://www.usabilityfirst.com/glossary/frankensteining/">usability glossary</a> I found whilst researching this article puts it:&nbsp;

 <blockquote>"A typical situation is to present multiple design options to a client who asks for a piecemeal combination of features.
 While the original designs each conveyed a unified message, the combination is a monstrous hodge-podge.&nbsp;"</blockquote>